brekkegreen-od/column-value-validation-script/README.md

 Edit the path according to the naming convention you've used for your folder structure.

-Run all code cells from top to bottom
+Run all code cells from top to bottom.

 ## Current list of validation outputs: